Cannabis in Namibia: Laws and policies

 June 2023 - UN Highlights Racial and Economic Bias in Drug Laws: The UN Human Rights Office reaffirmed that the global war on drugs disproportionately harmed marginalized communities.
 The report stated, "In various countries, the war on drugs has functioned more as a system of racial and economic control than as an effective tool for reducing drug - related harm."
 Namibian activists cited this statement as further evidence of the discriminatory impact of drug laws on impoverished communities.

 August 2023 - The Loss of Cannabis Activist Niita Nujoma: The activist community suffered another tragic loss with the death of Niita Nujoma, a member of the Cannabis and Hemp Association of Namibia (CHAN).
 She was last seen on 29 August 2023, and her death was reported as an apparent suicide.
 Niita had long struggled with severe treatment - resistant epilepsy, a condition that conventional medications had failed to manage.
 She had advocated for the right to use cannabis medicinally, arguing that it significantly improved her quality of life.
-Her deatg was a devastating blow to the movement, highlighting the dire consequences of cannabis criminalization for patients who desperately need alternative treatments.
+Her death was a devastating blow to the movement, highlighting the dire consequences of cannabis criminalization for patients who desperately need alternative treatments.

 October 2023 - Conviction of Cannabis Activist: Brian Jafta leader of Ganja Users of Namibia (GUN) and the Rastafari United Front (RUF) in Namibia was convicted on cannabis related charges and sentenced to two years in prison.
 His conviction was widely condemned by cannabis advocates, who viewed it as a political move to silence a prominent voice for legalization.

 June 2024 - Namibian Government Upholds Cannabis Prohibition: Namibian government, through the Ministry of Health and Social Services, declined to permit the commercial cultivation of cannabis for medicinal purposes, citing the availability of effective existing treatments contrary to fact - based evidence that cannabis offers unique medical and therapeutic benefits and many reports of critical medications frequently being out of stock at state hospital pharmacies.
 Angela Prusa, founder of CHAN, expressed disappointment, emphasizing that cannabis offers a natural alternative with fewer side effects compared to many current pain medications.
 She noted that the decision appeared not to be based on available evidence.

 2 September 2024 - Keetmanshoop Magistrate Strikes Ellest ‘Speedy’ Plaatjie Murder Case From Court Roll: The Keetmanshoop Magistrate’s Court removed the case of Ellest ‘Speedy’ Plaatjie’s murder from the court roll due to what was cited as an "incomplete police investigation."
 The case involved two members of the Special Reserve Force, Bernard Mulisa and Wilbard Neshuku, who were accused of assaulting Plaatjie, leading to his death.
 The officers’ bail of N$3,000 each was refunded, further fueling public frustration over the lack of accountability.
 Activists condemned the decision, stating that the delays and legal loopholes were being used to shield law enforcement from consequences.